Foraging Guide - Technical Help

 Please note, however, that I have only tested the guide on a few devices, operating systems and versions, and can only give general guidance based on them.
-Please test the browser demo on your device before deciding to buy.
+Please test the demo on your device before downloading.

 Click or tap on an item for the drop-down information.

-The Mobile Foraging Companion is a cross-platform guide which can be downloaded to a computer, tablet or mobile device.
+Downloadable web apps are cross-platform and can be downloaded to a computer, tablet or mobile device.
 You can also download to a computer and then transfer to a mobile device.
 They are web pages, folders and assets which are compressed into a single zip file.

 Right-click the download link and choose "save link as.." (or similar, depending on your system) and save to your desktop or download folder.

 You need unzipping software to open the folder.
 Most desktop computers have the software built in, but if yours does not, you could try ExpressZip, the free unzipping software from NDH Software for Mac and Windows.
 I have no personal experience with it, but have had software from this company before, and had no problems with it.